Overview of sensitivity labels

 What sensitivity labels can do

 In addition to email and documents, sensitivity labels are available in multiple public preview releases.
-For more information on what sensitivity labels can do for files, teams, groups, and sites, see these articles:
+For more information about how sensitivity labels can be used for files, teams, groups, and sites, see these articles:

-After a sensitivity label is applied to an email or document, the protection settings for that label are enforced on the content.
+After a sensitivity label is applied to an email or document, any configured protection settings for that label are enforced on the content.
 With a sensitivity label, you can:

 Encrypt email only or both email and documents.
 You can choose which users or group have permissions to perform which actions and for how long.
-For example, you can choose to allow users in a specific domain outside your organization to have permissions to review the content for only 7 days after the content is labeled.
-Alternatively, instead of assigning permissions yourself, you can allow your users to assign permissions to the content when they apply the label.
+For example, you can choose to allow users in a specific group in another organization to have permissions to review the content for only 7 days after the content is labeled.
+Alternatively, instead of administrator-defined permissions, you can allow your users to assign permissions to the content when they apply the label.
 For more information, see Restrict access to content by using encryption in sensitivity labels.

 Prevent data loss by turning on endpoint protection in Intune.
 If sensitive content gets downloaded, you can help prevent the loss of data from Windows devices.
 For example, you can’t copy labeled content into Dropbox, Gmail, or a USB drive.
 Before your sensitivity labels can use Windows Information Protection (WIP), you first need to create an app protection policy in the Azure portal.
 For more information, see How Windows Information Protection protects files with a sensitivity label.